BeggarsOpera/TEI-MEI/README.md

-# Beggars-Opera-MEI
+# The Beggars Opera, a Digital Edition

-This repository hosts the MEI of the Beggars Opera Digital Edition
+This repository hosts the TEI and MEI files of the Beggars Opera Digital Edition